De Novo Classification Process

 Who Should Attend

-Anyone in the medical device industry that has responsibility for the classification of medical devices.
+Anyone in the medical device industry has responsibility for the classification of medical devices.
 Some typical areas and titles include Regulatory Affairs/Compliance, Quality, R & D, Engineering, Marketing, etc.